-To avoid losing patient's data when the monitor is powered off intentionally or accidentally, this monitor can realize the non-volatile data storage function (optional).
-During monitoring, the patient's data, including trend data, NIBP measurement results, alarm events, and relative waveforms, will be saved into the monitor.
-When the monitor is powered on again, you can review the saved data using the TREND GRAPH, the TREND TABLE or the NIBP RECALL menu, etc.
+To avoid losing patient's data when the monitor is powered off intentionally or accidentally, the monitor can be equipped with a CF storage card (optional) to realize the non-volatile data storage function.
+During monitoring, the patient's data, including trend data, NIBP measurement results, alarm events, arrhythmia events, and relative waveforms, will be saved into the CF storage card.
+When the monitor is powered on again, you can review the saved data using the TREND GRAPH, the TREND TABLE, the NIBP RECALL or the ARR RECALL menu, etc.